pzhaojohnson/rnacanvas.position-pairs/README.md

 ## `Structure`

-The `Structure` type represents a nucleic acid structure composed of position pairs between items in a sequence
+The `Structure` type
-(e.g., a sequence of nucleobases).
+is a way to express a nucleic acid structure using position pairs.

 ```typescript
 // a sequence of bases, for instance